 1.0 Introduction

 Leishmaniasis is a disease caused by an intracellular protozoan parasite (genus Leishmania.
 Kinetoplastida: Trypanosomatidae) transmitted by the bite of a female Phlebotomine Sand fly (Abonnenc and Minter, 2019).
-Leishmaniasis is among the diseases classified by World Health Organization in 2017 as neglected tropical diseases.
-As one of the neglected tropical diseases (NTDs) listed by World Health Organization (WHO), it is a disease associated with poverty and endemic to the tropical and subtropical regions of the world particularly in Africa, Asia, South America and Southern Europe.
+Leishmaniasis is among the diseases classified by World Health Organization (WHO) in 2017 as neglected tropical diseases.
+As one of the neglected tropical diseases (NTDs) listed by World Health Organization WHO, it is a disease associated with poverty and endemic to the tropical and subtropical regions of the world particularly in Africa, Asia, South America and Southern Europe.
 About 12 million humans are infected, over 350 million people are at risk of infection and 700,000–1.5 million new cases are reported annually and a small number only get the disease (WHO, 2021).
 A common estimate of the worldwide annual incidence is 600,000 newly reported clinical cases, an overall prevalence of 12 million cases and an estimated population at risk of about 350 million in 88 countries (Arevalo et al., 2022).

 There are about 70,000 deaths due to this disease annually, although this is probably an underestimate because leishmaniasis is a reportable disease in only 40 of the 88 endemic countries.
 Many leishmania infections can be asymptomatic or misdiagnosed (WHO, 2022).
 Among parasitic diseases, leishmaniasis is second only to malaria as a cause of human mortality.
 It is widespread, occurring in all continents except for Australia and Antarctica but primarily impacts developing nations in the tropics.
 However, its endemicity in developed nations is changing due to human migration as a result of war and expansion in Sand fly habitats linked to changes in environmental factors that are often associated with climate change (Aguada et al., 2021).